globaltravelreport/global-travel-report/content/articles/1-explore-iraklio-a-cruise-gem-for-australian-adventurers.md

 ---
-title: '''Explore Iraklio: A Cruise Gem for Australian Adventurers'''
+title: 'Explore Iraklio: A Cruise Gem for Australian Adventurers'
 summary: >-

   Greece beckons Australian travelers with its crystal-clear waters, fascinating